M-FF-M/snakebird/README.md

 [github.com/thejoshwolfe/snakefall/wiki](https://github.com/thejoshwolfe/snakefall/wiki)
-are also playable, next to some levels with special features: gravity changes its direction in clockwise order when a snake eats a fruit in the "Which way is up?" levels.
+are also playable, next to some levels with special features: gravity changes its direction in clockwise order when a snake eats a fruit in the "Which way is up?" levels and snakes that leave the board enter it again on the opposite side in "Endless Space" levels.
 Finally, there are some levels that were used during development; however, these don't pose an intellectual challenge.

 You may also create your own levels using the level editor.
 Levels can be saved in localStorage and/or your computer's disk.
 They can also be shared by link.